 MassDEP requires 14 total coliform samples a month, or 168 samples per year.
-In these samples, there were no total coliforms detected in 2022.
+In these samples, there were a total of two samples, in separate months, that detected coliform in 2023.
+Since the samples that detected coliform were in separate months the MCL was not surpassed.